Used mainly in grazing

 A temperate perennial which is adapted to cool moist areas – fertile soils preferably with irrigation.

-NUI is mainly used in grazing and combines well with clovers.
+OPTIMUM is mainly used in grazing and combines well with clovers.
 It has an establishment of 12-28 kg/ ha.

 Rapid and vigorous establishment